akczcz/akv2k8s/README.md

 secretname1:  17 bytes
 ```

-As you may know, secrets inside kubernetes are stored in etcd database and they are not encrypted, they are encoded with base64 algorithm.
+As you may know, secrets inside kubernetes are stored in ETCD database, and they are not encrypted, they are encoded with base64 algorithm.
 So, let's try to decode data value from secret and see its value:
 ``` azcli
 kubectl -n app get secrets/akv-secret-name1 --template={{.data.secretname1}} | base64 -d